allaev/todo-list/README.md

 ![todo-list-screenshot](https://user-images.githubusercontent.com/34710484/37254584-80cc2fd6-2561-11e8-84b0-8678dc615e88.jpg)
 ## Description
 This todo list allows you to track your tasks.<br>
-You can add a new task by typing it into an input form on the top and hitting "Enter" key or clicking the plus sign.<br>
+- add a new task by typing it into an input form on the top and hitting "Enter" key or clicking :heavy_plus_sign:<br>
-You can cross out a task simply by clicking on it or completely delete it by clicking on a trash icon, which slides in from the right side, when you hover over an item.<br>
+- cross out a task simply by clicking on it
+- or completely delete it :recycle: by clicking on a trash icon, which appears, when you hover over an item<br>
-You can not enter an empty string, it requires you to enter at least one symbol.<br>
+- you can not enter an empty string, it requires you to enter at least one symbol<br>
-Every time you refresh the page you get a nice motivational quote. :wink:
+- every time you refresh the page you get a nice motivational quote. :wink: